walid-mashal/telecom-knowledge-base/README.md

 - Live-streaming media
 - Smart cities and IoT

+## HSPA+ (Evolved High-Speed Packet Access)

+HSPA+ is an enhanced 3G (3.5G/3.75G) mobile broadband technology that offers faster data speeds (up to 42 Mbps download, 11.5 Mbps upload) and lower latency compared to standard 3G.

+HSPA+ is backward compatible with older UMTS/3G networks and was widely used before LTE/4G became common.

 ## EDR (Event Detail Record)

 An EDR logs any network events, such as logins, SMS, handovers, or policy changes.